MBWest/Note-Taking/Unix/Commands/apt.md

 |update | Resynchronize the package index files from their sources. | apt-get update  |
 |upgrade | Install the newest versions of all packages currently installed on the system from the sources enumerated in etc/apt/sources.list.
 New packages will be installed, but existing packages will never be removed. | apt-get upgrade |
 |full‑upgrade | Perform the function of upgrade but may also remove installed packages if that is required in order to resolve a package conflict. | apt‑get dist‑upgrade |

+## Examples

+- **apt update** - Ensures the sysetm has the most up to date information
+    - Should be ran with `sudo`
+- **apt upgrade** - Installs new dependecies and programs
+- **apt install pdftk** - Installs the PDF viewer tool (pdftk)
+- **apt search pdftk** - Searches the repositories for the pdftk tool
+- **apt show pdftk** - Check information about a packet before installing it
+- **apt remove pdftk** - Removes the pdftk application, leaving the dependecies that were installed alongside it
+- **apt purge pdftk** - Removes configuration files that were instealled alongside the tool
+- **apt autoremove** - Removes dependencies that tools and applications left behind after uninstalling